 Some vehicles may be exempt from the mandatory OBU installation, depending on their status and remaining lifespan:

 Vehicle owners in these categories are typically informed directly by the LTA about their exemption status.
-If you're unsure about your vehicle's eligibility, it's best to confirm directly with the LTA.
+If you're unsure about your vehicle's eligibility, you may check here

 The Installation Process